-A Fascinating History of the San Francisco Gay Chamber of Commerce
+A Brief History of the San Francisco LGBTQ+ Chamber of Commerce

-Founded in 1974, the Golden Gate Business Association (GGBA) is the San Francisco gay chamber of commerce and the nation’s first LGBT Chamber of Commerce.
-The GGBA is also the first business organization founded by LGBT entrepreneurs.
-With members who live and do business across San Francisco, Alameda, Contra Costa, San Mateo, Marin counties, and beyond, GGBA proudly serves as the voice for the San Francisco Bay Area’s LGBT business community.
+Founded in 1974, the Golden Gate Business Association (GGBA) is the San Francisco Bay Area’s LGBTQ+ chamber of commerce and the world’s first LGBTQ+ Chamber of Commerce.
+The GGBA is also the first business organization founded by LGBTQ+ entrepreneurs.
+With members who live and do business across San Francisco, Alameda, Contra Costa, San Mateo, Marin counties, and beyond, GGBA proudly serves as the voice for the San Francisco Bay Area’s LGBTQ+ business community.

 The history of the GGBA includes a rainbow of achievements.
-See what we’ve accomplished since our founding year:
+See a few highlights from our accomplishments since our founding year:

-The Golden Gate Business Association, the world’s first LGBTQ Chamber of Commerce, is founded.
-Membership grows substantially throughout its first decade of existance
+The Golden Gate Business Association, the world’s first LGBTQ+ Chamber of Commerce, is founded.
+Membership grows substantially throughout its first decade of existence.

-Arthur Lazere, GGBA president from 1979 to 1981, helps found the National Association of Business Councils (NABC), a national organization of LGBT business and professional people
+Arthur Lazere, GGBA president from 1979 to 1981, helps found the National Association of Business Councils (NABC), a national organization of LGBTQ+ business and professional people.

-Establishes “The GGBA Foundation” to raise funds for nonprofits of critical importance to the LGBT community, including the SF Pride Parade, the San Francisco AIDS Foundation, Lyon-Martin Women’s Clinic, Operation Concern, Project Open Hand, Community United Against Violence, Bay Area Physicians for Human Rights, the Eureka Valley Theatre Company, and the Academy Award winning documentary The Times of Harvey Milk.
-The GGBA Foundation changes its name to Horizons Foundation in 1988.
+GGBA establishes “The GGBA Foundation” to raise funds for nonprofits of critical importance to the LGBTQ community, including the SF Pride Parade, the San Francisco AIDS Foundation, Lyon-Martin Women’s Clinic, Operation Concern, Project Open Hand, Community United Against Violence, Bay Area Physicians for Human Rights, the Eureka Valley Theatre Company, and the Academy Award winning documentary The Times of Harvey Milk.
+(The GGBA Foundation changes its name to Horizons Foundation in 1988.)

 GGBA is a founding member of the Small Business Network, and continues to serve on the board, which represents the voice of small business at San Francisco City Hall, Sacramento and Washington, D.C.

-GGBA is a charter member of the Western Business Alliance, and continues to participate actively with sister LGBT chambers of commerce in the West
+GGBA is a charter member of the Western Business Alliance, and continues to participate actively with sister LGBTQ+ chambers of commerce in the West.

 GGBA partners with the San Francisco Business Times to create the ‘Business of Pride’ issue which, for the first time in history, unveils the “Top 25 LGBT Business of San Francisco” based on the number of employees.
 Subsequent issues in 2016 and 2017 will expand to include “Top 50 LGBT Businesses” with criteria evolving to include financial success.